segment — refcounted bytes (L0↔L1)

 What it does

-L0 is “real bytes in real memory owned by some real allocator”; L1 adds the ownership. segment_t is the control block over one such buffer (the L0↔L1 boundary object); segment_ptr_t is the owning handle.
+L0 is “real bytes in real memory owned by some real allocator”; L1 adds the ownership. segment_t is the control block over one such buffer and the single sanctioned object on that boundary — L0 backends vend it, L1 views hold it, and no other type crosses. segment_ptr_t is the owning handle.
 The refcount lives inside the segment (not in a side shared_ptr block) so a static MMIO descriptor, a pool slot, and a heap allocation all carry their own count.
-When the last segment_ptr_t drops, the segment’s backend->destroy(seg) returns the bytes to wherever they came from — there is no separate release() step.

 struct segment_t